ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 ### 2.2.
 Coordinate simultaneous dial (DCUtR)

 Over the relayed connection established in the previous step, *A* and *B* can now coordinate the hole punch ultimately leading to a direct connection between *A* and *B*.
 This coordination is happening via the [libp2p DCUtR protocol](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md) which stands for "Direct Connection Upgrade through Relay" protocol.
-In case you still remember the introduction to this blog post, this is the magical synchronization mechanism, or rather a pretty good synchronization mechanism, referred to earlier.
+In case you still remember the introduction to this blog post, this is the magical synchronization mechanism, or rather a pretty good time synchronization mechanism.

 There are two stages to do a *direct connection upgrade through a relay*, exchanging *Connect* messages and sending a single *Sync* message.